Skip to Main Content

 Plan your search

-Start by identifying the concepts (main ideas) from your assignment topic prior to searching.
+Start by identifying the concepts (main ideas) from your assignment topic or question.
 Then consider alternative words for each.

 As this assignment asks multiple questions, you should perform a search for each sub question.
-Use the common concepts plus one or more question-specific concept.
+Use the common concepts plus one or more question-specific concepts.

 For example, for the common concept:

-First, identify the concept common to each question in the assignment
+First, identify the concept common to each question in the assignment, for example see the tables below, please note this list of alternative keywords is not comprehensive

 Concepts Alternative Keywords